ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>

 <h3>4.
-Building Robust Client Libraries for Your Application: Best Practices for JavaScript and TypeScript - <a href="https://medium.com/@kanakkholwal/building-robust-client-libraries-for-your-application-best-practices-for-javascript-and-typescript-769108d5c8ba" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Newsletter Form in Next.js 15 with React 19, React Hook Form, and Shadcn UI - <a href="https://medium.com/@matijazib/building-a-newsletter-form-in-next-js-15-with-react-19-react-hook-form-and-shadcn-ui-bc6555dc1c10" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kanak Kholwal`**
+✍️ **posted by `Matija Žiberna`**

-<blockquote>Building Robust Client Libraries for Your Application: Best Practices for JavaScript and TypeScript</blockquote>
+<blockquote>Learn how to create a newsletter subscription form with server actions, and the latest React 19 hook.</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>